rubocode/frontier.nvim/doc/design/tangent.md

 However, it has a narrowed its focus and market a self-proclaimed niche in networking and backend scaling.
-Effective light-weight threading via goroutines has become a powerful and simplified feature for scaling.
+Effective light-weight threading via goroutines has become a simple yet powerful feature for massive scaling.

 > Concentrate all your thoughts upon the work at hand.
 > The sun’s rays do not burn until brought to a focus.